 The Palm Springs City Council next came on board.
 Bill Byrne served on the Board of the Desert Water Agency.
 Between them they knew many key people who would help along the way.
 The fledgling organization incorporated, and the law firm of Best, Best & Krieger, and Lou Silva, CPA, gave their services pro bono.
 The Organizational Certificate of Incorporation of Palm Springs Air Museum, Inc. was dated January 5, 1994, and signed by Harold N. "Pete" Madison, Charles H. Mayer and Bill Byrne.
 The nine original Board of Directors were: Harold N. "Pete" Madison, Charles H. Mayer, Bill Byrne, Morton Gubin, M.D., John Lake, D.D.S., Philip Hixon, Rozene Supple, John Duncan and Harold Williamson.
 Messrs.
 Zack Pitts and Stan Rosine gifted the use of office space at 109 S. Indian Avenue.
 Things were beginning to take shape.
 A great deal of critical preliminary work was done by Secretary Bill Byrne and volunteer Harold Williamson who became President in December 1994.

-Construction started in Feb 1996 and the Museum opened to the public with two hangars and 14 vintage aircraft on Nov.
+Construction started in February of 1996, and the Museum opened to the public with two hangars and 14 vintage aircraft on Nov.
 11, 1996.
 Shortly after opening, plans were made to add a third hangar to the museum to house a B-17 bomber.
 In 1999, the hangar was completed and opened to the public.
 It would be another 18 years before another hangar would be added to the museum.
 The Major General Kenneth P. Miles hangar opened in 2017 to provide housing to the numerous Korea / Vietnam aircraft in the museum’s collection.
 Five years after the opening of the Korea / Vietnam hangar, the F-117 Pavilion officially opened in April of 2022.
 Housing the F-117A Nighthawk, the James R. Houston Pavilion is a state-of-the-art hangar.

 Since 1996, the Palm Springs Air Museum has honored veterans who risked their lives to fight for freedom and democracy by educating visitors on the history and importance of aviation and air power.
 There are now over 70 vintage static and flying aircraft and five hangars: the Pacific (Navy), the European (Army), B-17, General Ken Miles Korea / Vietnam / Cold War, and the F-117A.
 The museum also has a gift shop, library, theater and café.